Applicant declaration and student agreement

-When applying for application to the University, you will need to read and agree to the following declaration.
+When applying for admission to the University, you will need to read and agree to the following declaration.
 The information contained in your application must be true, correct and complete.

 - I declare that the information provided in this application is true, correct and complete, and that no information that would have a bearing on my admission has been withheld.
-If requested, I will provide any further information or documentation to the University (including any information necessary for the University to meet the requirements of the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
+If requested, I will provide any further information or documentation to the University (including any information necessary that the University requires under the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.